Skip to main content

 • Families should have opportunities to provide input about the center, your leadership, and what they and their children need to feel supported.
 You are likely required to survey families as a part of your licensing or accreditation requirements.
 Make sure you are thoughtful about how you use this information.
 Share with staff members and families changes or initiatives that their input contributed to—this builds trust and demonstrates to families that their voices and input are valuable to you and the program.

 • New families join the program on a regular basis—think about how you can carry forward some of the ideas and suggestions above into your relationships with new families and helping them to feel welcome.
-Lesson Two of the Communication Course in the VLS Management track offers ideas and more detail on communicating with families and orienting new families to your program, including information about welcoming new families, keeping family handbooks up to date and types of information they should include, ideas for supporting family involvement and engagement at the program, and things you as a program manager should support teachers in doing to make sure there is consistent two-way communication between families and classroom staff members.
+Lesson Two of the Communication Course in the VLS Management track offers ideas and more detail on communicating with families and orienting new families to your program, including information about welcoming new families, keeping family handbooks up to date and types of information they should include, ideas for supporting family involvement and engagement at the program, and things you as a Program Manager should support teachers in doing to make sure there is consistent two-way communication between families and classroom staff members.

-Relationships with the Community
+Relationships With the Community

 Building relationships with the broader community might feel a little less familiar to you than building relationships with people within your program.
 Learning about other businesses, organizations, and resources in your broader community is important for your program’s reputation and can also offer connections for things like partnerships that provide other services to meet family’s needs.
 An important first step is to do some research and learn about the other “players” in your community or installation—what local businesses are near you, are there any child- or family-focused organizations nearby, is there a community center?
 Talk to people who have been at your program for a while, and to staff members who live in your program’s community.
 Ask whether the program already has ties to any organizations, and seek ideas for people or organizations you might want to connect with.
 Learn about organizations on the installation that you can connect with, for example New Parent Support, and reflect on the resources that you may share with one another.
 In a NAEYC blog post, “Building Reciprocal Relationships with Communities,” Ludmila Batista (2018) offers some ideas for setting your program up to be a strong and respected member of the broader community, including: